Banner Image

 Behaviour

 Fannia canicularis is spread worldwide.
 They have a life expectancy of two to three weeks.
 In Central Europe, about seven generations can develop per year.
 They are often found on excrement and on vertebrate animals.
 Because of their oscillating between excrement and human food, they are considered possible disease carriers.
-From May to October, the lesser housefly comes frequently into buildings and is noticeable by its peculiar, silent flight in the room center, where it circles down-hanging articles, particularly lamps.
+They have also been noted as vectors of Thelazia californiensis.
+Adult flies in Massachusetts were found year round except for February, though their months of activity vary by location and they may also be absent during hot summers.
+The lesser housefly comes frequently into buildings and is noticeable by its peculiar, silent flight in the room center, where it circles down-hanging articles, particularly lamps.
 It changes the flight direction jerkily.
 This is a patrol flight, in which the males supervise, if necessary, their district and attack intruders.
-During short breaks and in the night hours, the flies sit on lamps or on walls and leave their small excrement marks.
-In the wild, tree branches serve the flies for their swarm dances.
+Males adjust themselves to face head down while resting if they have adequate surfaces to turn on and are more likely to rest when there are not many flies around.
+During the night hours, the flies sit in high places and may leave small excrement or regurgitation marks.
+Outdoors, trees sheltered from wind and direct sunlight serve the flies for their swarm dances.

 Ancestry Graph